Legislation/Guidance in Effect

 |

-S1869: Requiring public pension fund divestment from ammunition and firearms | Introduced 2/27/2025 |
+| S1869: Requiring Public Pension Fund Divestment from Ammunition and Firearms | Introduced 2/27/2025 |

 Legislation | Promote Divestment from Certain Industries |

-■ Requires the Pension Reserves Investment Trust or the Pension Reserves Investment Management Board (the “Public fund”) identify all ammunition, firearm or firearm accessory manufacturing or retailing companies in which the fund owns direct or indirect holdings and file this list with the attorney general. ■ As a policy, the public fund shall not invest in any ammunition, firearm or firearm accessory manufacturing or retailing companies and shall sell, redeem, divest, or withdraw all publicly-traded securities of each company identified.
-This requirement does not apply to actively-managed investment funds as long as the public fund requests that managers of these investment funds remove identified companies from the investment fund or create a similar actively-managed fund that does not invest in identified companies. ■ The public fund can continue to invest or reinvest in identified companies upon clear and convincing evidence that the value for all assets under management by the public fund becomes equal to or less than 99.5% (50 basis points). |
+■ Requires the Pension Reserves Investment Trust or the Pension Reserves Investment Management Board (the “public fund”) to identify all ammunition, firearm or firearm accessory manufacturing or retailing companies in which the public fund owns direct or indirect holdings and file this list with the attorney general. ■ Prohibits the public fund from investing in any ammunition, firearm or firearm accessory manufacturing or retailing companies and requires the public fund to sell, redeem, divest, or withdraw all publicly-traded securities of each company identified.
+Does not apply to actively-managed investment funds as long as the public fund requests that managers of these investment funds remove identified companies from the investment fund or create a similar actively-managed fund that does not invest in identified companies. ■ Allows the public fund to invest or reinvest in identified companies upon clear and convincing evidence that the value for all assets under management by the public fund becomes equal to or less than 99.5% (50 basis points). |

-H2811 - An Act to Mandate the Review of Climate Risk in Order to Protect Public Pension Beneficiaries and Taxpayers | Introduced 2/27/2025 |
+| H2811: - An Act to Mandate the Review of Climate Risk in Order to Protect Public Pension Beneficiaries and Taxpayers | Introduced 2/27/2025 |

 Legislation | Promote Divestment from Certain Industries |

-■ Establishes a Climate Risk Investment Review Committee within the office of the treasurer to review climate risk in order to protect public pension beneficiaries and taxpayers. ■ The Committee will develop a plan to sell, redeem, divest, or withdraw from climate risk investments that are not aligned with Massachusetts' climate goals and stewardship priorities.
+■ Establishes a Climate Risk Investment Review Committee within the Office of the Treasurer that shall: (i) study and review on a continuing basis the risk associated with all investments made by the pension board in any climate risk investments; and (ii) assess the readiness of the public fund for the purposes of implementing the sale, redemption, divestment or withdrawal of climate investments.
+The committee shall, in accordance with sound investment criteria and consistent with the committee's fiduciary obligations, take into account that climate risk investments have financial risks to pension beneficiaries and the commonwealth’s taxpayers.
+The committee shall provide recommendations and a series of decisions to mitigate those risks through an active decarbonization of the pension portfolio.
+The committee shall report on efforts to conduct Climate Transition Planning or efforts to encourage climate aware strategic plans and business models. ■ The Committee will develop a plan to sell, redeem, divest, or withdraw from climate risk investments that are not aligned with Massachusetts' climate goals and stewardship priorities.
 The Committee will submit a plan annually detailing its recommendations for divestment and any plans to limit negative economic impacts. |

-SD321: An Act authorizing independent retirement systems to divest from fossil fuel companies | Introduced 1/13/2025 |
+| SD321: An Act authorizing independent retirement systems to divest from fossil fuel companies | Introduced 1/13/2025 |

 Legislation | Promote Divestment from Certain Industries | ■ Permits state public pension systems to divest from fossil fuel companies and invest in index funds and investment vehicles that may not include fossil fuel companies. |